 There are limits to how much you can invest in an ISA.
 Every person over the age of 16 (18 for share ISAs) has an ISA allowance, which cannot be exceeded.

-This limit is currently £11,280, of which £5,640 can be invested in cash ISAs between 5th April of each tax year.
+This limit is currently £15,000, which can be invested in cash or asset backed ISAs between 5th April of each tax year.

 For advice on how to make the most out of investing in ISAs, call us now.